Release Date:2024/09/03

 DEFORM is the comprehensive machining simulation software for all types of metal processes, including forging, cutting, and heat treatment.

-With a wide variety of analysis functions, our customers come from various fields, including the automotive, steel, aerospace, electrical/electronics, and chemical industry.
+With a wide variety of analysis functions, our customers come from various fields, including the automotive, steel, aerospace, electrical/electronics, and chemical industries.

 For more detailed information, please click the link below.